berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 Such jobs will still preempt jobs run by non-group members, but the jobs can be preempted by jobs running in the `preemptive_high` QoS.

-Please contact SCF staff or group members for more details.

-## Berkeley NLP group
+## Berkeley NLP Group

 The Berkeley NLP group has priority access to the GPUs located on lorax (8 H200 GPUs).
-If you are in the group, simply submit jobs to the *berkeleynlp* partition and you will automatically preempt jobs by users not in the group if it is needed for your job to run.
+If you are in the group, simply submit jobs to the `berkeleynlp` partition and you will automatically preempt jobs by users not in the group if it is needed for your job to run.

-If you need more than one CPU, please request that using the --cpus-per-task flag.
-The value you specify actually requests that number of hardware threads, but with the caveat that a given job is allocated all the threads on a given core to avoid contention between jobs for a given physical core.

 lorax has a four very large, very fast (NVMe) 14TB disks available to group members via the `/data` directory.
 For jobs that do a lot of